jjvanzon/Circular-Language-Spec/constructs-drafts/access-control-loose-ideas.md

 -----

 Function failure due to security restrictions are things on which a function can fail without there actually being an error in any code or logic.
-I’m sure that a methodology can be devised that will make error handling in these cases unnecessary, though.
+I’m sure that a methodology can be devised that might make error handling in these cases unnecessary, though.

 -----